 Select a wedding tie

 Opt for a solid color, not patterns or boxes.
-At most, choose simple stripes (preferably horizontal rather than vertical).
-Tie has to match the color of your boutonniere (a flower you'd put in the front chest pocket of the tuxedo), if you have one.
+At most, choose simple stripes tie (preferably horizontal rather than vertical).
+The tie has to match the color of your boutonniere (a flower you'd put in the front chest pocket of the tuxedo) if you have one.

 Oh, and *are you absolutely sure* you know how to tie a tie?
 Practice, practice, practice!
 It's a very common last-minute issue when a groom is looking for help in tying a tie for him on the morning of the wedding.
 Can be pretty embarrassing!

 Of course, some brides demand a "theme" - meaning your boutonniere, or even the entire shirt, might need to be in a certain color.
 Unless she requires a certain color, go for a crisp, blue-ish bright white shirt.
 Generally, the only other shirt color other than bright white that you might decide to go with is purple shirt.
 After all, purple is considered to be one of the most popular wedding colors.
 No other color should cross your mind!